lumenlearning/OpenAssessments/README.md

 use ngrok which can be downloaded from https://ngrok.com/.

 ### Secrets file
+Rename config/secrets.example.yml to config.secrets.yml.
+Open the file and change each entry to values that are relevant for your application.

 config/secrets.yml will be used to hold values that should be kept safe and which should not be commited to your repository.

 `cd config`